Freeze-In Dark Matter and Leptogenesis: a $\psi'$SM route: Model

-The first breaking in Eq.~(\ref{seqe6su5}), following Ref.~\cite{Lazarides:2019xai}, produces an $E_6$ monopole.
-The subsequent breaking to $SU(5) \times U(1)_{\chi} \times U(1)_{\psi}$ produces an $SO(10)$ monopole charged under $U(1)_{\chi}$ and $SU(5)$ \cite{Lazarides:2023iim}.
-A third stage of breaking leads to the emergence of the gauge symmetry $G_\text{SM}\times U(1)_\chi\times U(1)_\psi$, along with the formation of a GUT monopole.
-At this point, a period of cosmic inflation is assumed to dilute or eliminate these monopoles, two of which are, in principle, confined and contribute to the formation of metastable string networks.
-The fourth stage of symmetry breaking is triggered by a complex Higgs scalar with the same quantum numbers as the RHNs $N_{i}^c$, which breaks $U(1)_\chi \times U(1)_\psi$ down to $U(1)_{\psi^{'}}$.
+which remains unbroken after this fourth stage of symmetry breaking.
+This specific combination ensures that the $SO(10)$ singlet fermions $\mathcal{N}_i$ carry charges under $U(1)_{\psi'}$, while the RHNs $N_i^c$ remain singlets, as required for the DM and leptogenesis mechanisms discussed below.
 This step also gives rise to the first class of metastable current-carrying strings.
 The electrically neutral current associated with these strings arises from RHN zero modes localized along the string.
-At this stage, it is worth highlighting the presence of $SO(10)$ singlet fermions that carry charges under the $U(1)_{\psi^{'}}$ symmetry.
 Here we impose an extra $Z_2$ symmetry under which the lightest $SO(10)$ singlet fermion $\mathcal{N}_1$ is non-trivially charged.
 This $Z_2$ prohibits the $\mathcal{N}_1$ from decaying, making it a viable DM candidate in our framework.
-As discussed in Sec.~\ref {sec:DM}, to prevent the DM from thermalization, all the relevant couplings must remain sufficiently small.
+As discussed in Sec.~\ref {sec:DM}, to prevent the DM from thermalization, the relevant couplings must remain sufficiently small.
 Consequently, the resulting CSs deviate from the conventional Abelian-Higgs type, and current analytical and numerical techniques are not yet adequate to fully capture their dynamical evolution.
 With the standard current carrying CS formation at this stage, we refer the reader to~\cite{Afzal:2023kqs}\footnote{The spontaneous breaking of $E_6$ to the SM via its maximal subgroup $SO(10)\times U(1)_\psi$ explaining dumbbells, metastable strings, as well as domain walls bounded by necklaces is discussed in Ref.~\cite{Maji:2024pll}.}.
-The final breaking, $U(1)_{\psi^{'}}$ is accomplished by a Higgs scalar $\mathcal{N}$ carrying the same quantum numbers as the singlet fields $\mathcal{N}_i$.
+The final breaking, $U(1)_{\psi^{'}}$ is accomplished by a Higgs scalar $\mathcal{N}$ that arises from the $SO(10)$ singlet component of the $E_6$ fundamental representation $27$, sharing the same quantum numbers as the fermionic singlets $N_i$.
 This breaking leads to a second family of metastable strings, which are superconducting due to the presence of zero modes corresponding to electrically charged exotic matter fields \cite{WITTEN1985557}.